Coach Ken Whisenhunt has already pulled off the impossible in Arizona, helping the Cardinals go from perennial losers to the Super Bowl.

 Recent history says his next challenge will be even tougher: coaxing sustained success from a quarterback who entered the NFL as a second-round draft choice.
 The chart below tells you what you need to know.

-The Cardinals' long-awaited play for Kevin Kolb is finally becoming a reality, with ESPN's John Clayton saying Arizona will send one-time Pro Bowl cornerback Dominique Rodgers-Cromartie and a second-round choice to Philadelphia.
+The Cardinals' long-awaited play for Kevin Kolb is finally becoming a reality, with ESPN's John Clayton saying Arizona will send one-time Pro Bowl cornerback Dominique Rodgers-Cromartie and a second-round draft choice to Philadelphia.

 The price Arizona pays is high and also highly overrated.
 If the Cardinals are right on Kolb, the price won't matter.
-If they're wrong, the damage done will far outweigh a 185-pound cornerback and the draft choice Arizona included with the deal.
+If they're wrong, the damage done will far outweigh a 185-pound cornerback and the draft pick Arizona included with the deal.

 Whisenhunt, whose contract runs through 2013, could be betting his job on Kolb, whose new deal will run through 2016 and pay him as much as $63 million.

 Not landing a quarterback wasn't an option.
 The Cardinals needed to make a move for one, and if they valued Kolb the way this trade says they valued him, they needed to act.

 Restoring clarity and hope to the position gives the Cardinals a shot at re-signing Larry Fitzgerald, whose contract voids after this season.
 Arizona has already lost too many key players in recent seasons: Karlos Dansby, Antrel Rolle and Anquan Boldin are but a few.
 Losing Fitzgerald following another quarterback train wreck would threaten to set back the organization to its pre-Whisenhunt days.
 Phoenix is not Green Bay or Pittsburgh or even Seattle and San Francisco on the fan loyalty front.